CiscoUKIDCDev/HP3ParPlugin/README.md

 ### Near-term roadmap
 * More tasks (need suggestions)
-* Drilldown reports (e.g. double-click CPG to see its volumes)

 Additionally, this plugin is mostly trying to be a clean plugin implementation.